nitin42/Making-a-custom-React-renderer/part-one.md

 **`commitUpdate`**

-Commit the update or apply the diff calculated to the our host environment's node (WordDocument).
+Commit the update or apply the diff calculated to the host environment's node (WordDocument).

 **`hostContext`**